 Upon arrival in Ulaanbaatar (UB) you will be met by your guide and transferred to a hotel in the city centre.
-Time permitting you will be taken on a guided tour to some of the city’s highlights, including a giant Buddha statue at Mongolia’s main Buddhist center, the National museum and the central square.
+Time permitting you will be taken on a guided tour to some of the city’s highlights, including a giant Buddha statue at Mongolia’s main Buddhist centre, the National Museum and the central square.
 A traditional throat singing and contortion performance will be presented at the end of the day.
-At a welcome dinner you will be given an informal introduction to the tour ahead of you.
+At a welcome dinner, you will be given an informal introduction to the tour ahead of you.

 Day 02: Contingency day

 Day 03: Fly western Mongolia and Begin Cycling

 Transfer to airport and fly to the westernmost province of Bayan-Olgiy where the country’s highest mountains lie.
 We will meet our support crew with our bikes and equipment at the airport from where we shall mount our machines and begin our ride heading directly to the mountains where we begin to acclimatise to the dry air and altitude.
 The initial 55km tarmac stretch is the only sealed part of the entire 550km ride across the Altai mountain range.
 Tonight we camp not far from the Mongolian-Russian border in our three-person dome tents provided on a twin share basis.
 The campsite also boasts a mess tent, a hot camping shower, and a toilet tent with a seat placed over a cat hole.